trilitech/tezos-developer-docs/docs/unity.md

 You can use the SDK to:

 - Use a player's account as their account for a game and their wallet as their way of logging in to the game
-- Accept payments from players in tez
+- Accept payments from players in tez (XTZ), the primary cryptocurrency of the Tezos and Etherlink blockchains
 - Use blockchains to create game assets, store player inventories, and transfer assets between players
-- Verify that users own specific game assets and allow them to sell or share them to other players
+- Verify that users own specific game assets and allow them to transfer them to other players
 - Use smart contracts as backend logic for games

-The SDK supports these blockchains:
+The SDK can connect to and use these blockchains:

 - [Tezos](https://tezos.com)
 - [Etherlink](https://etherlink.com)